oussama2505/RAG_QURAN/README.md

 3. Add more advanced filters (by topic, theme, etc.)
 4. Integrate additional tafsirs and scholarly sources
 5. Add parallel texts (Arabic + translations)
+6. Create additional A2A agents for specialized tasks
+7. Build a CLI interface for the A2A orchestrator
+8. Expose more MCP tools for external AI systems

 ## Resources for Learning More About RAG Systems